 If you or someone you love sustained a brain injury caused by another party, you need a brain injury law firm that understands how to build a strong case.

-Contact Our Greenville Brain and Head Injury Lawyers Today
+Contact Our Greenville, South Carolina Brain Injury Lawyer Today

-If you plan to hire a Greenville brain injury lawyer, please get in touch with John Robert Peace, PA, to schedule an initial consultation.
+If you plan to hire a Greenville, South Carolina brain injury attorney, please get in touch with John Robert Peace, PA, to schedule an initial consultation.
 Finding the right lawyer is crucial in a traumatic brain injury case.
 You only have a limited amount of time to file an injury-based lawsuit in South Carolina.

 In most cases, you only have three years from the date of the accident if the defendant is a non-governmental entity.
 That may sound like a lot of time, but there is a great deal of work to be done before your case settles.